- Published on

 is the username I set when creating the boot media.

 You will be prompted to enter the password.
 Enter the password you set when creating the boot media.
-For first time connection, you may be asked to trust the device etc. Then, you should now be connected to the Pi.
+For the first time connection, you may be asked to trust the device, etc. Then, you should now be connected to the Pi.

-Great, now you access the the Pi terminal which you can install software, configure etc.
+Great, now you access the Pi terminal which you can install software, configure, etc.

 Enable VNC